Datsun: Datsun in the American market

 The use of the Datsun name in the American market derives from the name Nissan used for its production cars.
 In fact, the cars produced by Nissan already used the Datsun brand name, a successful brand in Japan since 1932, long before World War II.
-Before the entry into the American market in 1958, Nissan did not produce cars under the Nissan brand name, but only trucks.
+Before the entry into the American market in 1958, Nissan did not produce cars under the Nissan brand name; the company only produced trucks.
 Their in-house-designed cars were always branded as Datsuns.
 Hence, for Nissan executives it would be only natural to use such a successful name when exporting models to the United States.
 Only in the 1960s did Datsun begin to brand some automobile models as Nissans, like the Patrol and a small test batch of about 100 Cedric luxury sedans, and then not again until the 1980s.
 The Japanese market Z-car (sold as the Fairlady Z) also had Nissan badging.
 In the United States, the Nissan branch was named "Nissan Motor Corporation in U.S.A.", and chartered on September 28, 1960, in California, but the small cars the firm exported to America were still named Datsun.

 Corporate choice favored Datsun, so as to distance the parent factory Nissan's association by Americans with Japanese military manufacture.
 In fact Nissan's involvement in Japan's military industries was substantial.
 The company's car production at the Yokohama plant shifted towards military needs just a few years after the first passenger cars rolled off the assembly line, on April 11, 1935.
 By 1939 Nissan's operations had moved to Manchuria, then under Japanese occupation, where its founder and President, Yoshisuke Ayukawa, established the Manchurian Motor Company to manufacture military trucks.

 Ayukawa, a well-connected and aggressive risk taker, also made himself a principal partner of the Japanese Colonial Government of Manchukuo.
 Ultimately, Nissan Heavy Industries emerged near the end of the war as an important player in Japan's war machinery.
 After the war ended, Soviet Union seized all of Nissan's Manchuria assets, while the Occupation Forces made use of over half of the Yokohama plant.
 General MacArthur had Ayukawa imprisoned for 21 months as a war criminal.
 After release he was forbidden from returning to any corporate or public office until 1951.
 He was never allowed back into Nissan, which returned to passenger car manufacture in 1947 and to its original name of Nissan Motor Company Ltd. in 1949.